mahend72/ICSThreatQA-Dataset/README.md

 - Factual Questions: These questions focus on seeking clear, specific, and verifiable information about a particular topic or entity within ICS security.
 The goal is to provide concise facts about the functionality or attributes of security-related entities.

-- Example:

-- Factual Query: What is the primary function of the Stuxnet malware in ICS environments?
+- Example (Factual Query): What is the primary function of the Stuxnet malware in ICS environments?

-Contrastive Questions: These questions aim to compare and contrast two or more entities, focusing on their differences and similarities.
+- Contrastive Questions: These questions aim to compare and contrast two or more entities, focusing on their differences and similarities.
 These types of questions are designed to help security professionals understand how different malware, attacks, or security measures compare in terms of their impact, behavior, and characteristics.

-- Example:

-- Contrastive Query: How does the Triton malware differ from the Industroyer malware in their impact on ICS?
+- Example (Contrastive Query): How does the Triton malware differ from the Industroyer malware in their impact on ICS?

-Inferential Questions: These questions require the respondent to make inferences based on available information or data.
+- Inferential Questions: These questions require the respondent to make inferences based on available information or data.
 They are more analytical in nature, prompting the security team to think critically about potential threats, preventive measures, or mitigation strategies.

-- Example:

-- Inferential Query: Given the increase in ICS-targeted attacks, what preventive measures can be implemented to protect against unauthorized command injection attacks?
+- Example (Inferential Query): Given the increase in ICS-targeted attacks, what preventive measures can be implemented to protect against unauthorized command injection attacks?

-Opinion-Based Questions: These questions seek subjective responses based on expert knowledge or personal judgment.
+- Opinion-Based Questions: These questions seek subjective responses based on expert knowledge or personal judgment.
 They are intended to gauge the perspectives or evaluations of security professionals regarding specific security practices, policies, or tools.

-- Example:

-- Opinion-Based Query: Do you think the implementation of multi-factor authentication (MFA) is sufficient to secure remote access in ICS environments?
+- Example (Opinion-Based Query): Do you think the implementation of multi-factor authentication (MFA) is sufficient to secure remote access in ICS environments?

 ## Evaluation of the Dataset